 The core A level curriculum is also complemented by our unique enrichment offer where students have the opportunity to develop their skills in a different context.
-Students are able to select from the following enrichment activities:
+Students can select from the followingenrichment activities:

 - Global Futures Curriculum

 - Sports Leadership

 - Peer Mentoring

 - Duke of Edinburgh

 - Extended Project

+- Enriched Curriculum including life skills and a practical preparation for university programme

+- Learning to Learn lecture series

-Moral Education is also a statutory part of the curriculum and is taught in an imaginative way to help students become more globally aware and develop independent skills.
+Moral, Social, Cultural Education (MSCE) is also a statutory part of the curriculum and is taught in an imaginative way to help students become more globally aware and develop independent skills.
 This is combined with additional Careers guidance which is built into the tutorial programme.